 Your biggest fan,

 Honorable Mr./Ms./Mrs. (Last Name),

 My name is (Full Name), and I am from (City or County).
-I am a single mother of one amazing child, who I have seen blossom because of your efforts in our neighborhood.
+I am a single mother of one exceptional child, who I have seen blossom because of your efforts in our neighborhood.

 As you know, there’s been adversity in our local system for years, where parents have been struggling to make ends meet.
-By helping my child and my neighbor's children, you’re affording our children opportunities to learn and grow, one healthy meal at a time.
+But, by helping my child and my neighbor's children, you’re affording our children opportunities to learn and grow, one healthy meal at a time.

 In my family, I’ve watched the brightness come back to my child's eyes.
-Their health and wellness have always been of great importance, but now I can use that money to buy them a small toy from time to time, whereas before, the money we earned was meant to keep their belly full.
+Of course, their health and wellness have always been of great importance, but now I can use that money to buy them a small toy from time to time, whereas before, the money we earned was meant to keep their belly full.